arthurbernierjr/sfs/src/course-materials/unit3/week-23/day-1/slides.md

 1. cd into software_classwork/unit_3
 1. run `lets-code` and follow prompts
 1. use what you already know to setup your .env with your MONGO_URI and SECRET
-1. create model for blogs and user in a one to many relationship
+1. create model for blogs and user in a one to many relationship (User has many blogs)
 1. create router for blogs and user
 1. create controller for blogs and user
 1. update `app-server.js` for your app object
-1. update your `server.js` to require your app-server.js and set up mongoose
+1. update your `server.js` to require your app-server.js and database
 1. do not delete your catch all route for your public/index.html or your static public code.
 1. Build the components on the frontend
 1. Then do the same work for Comments and make the Comments children of Blog, comments should be an array on the Blog model and it should be in a One To Many relationship